MaoZiming/papers/Topics/5-security/56-keberos.md

 1. Mutual Trust via Third Party: The AS and TGS act as trusted third parties.
 The mutual trust between a user and a service is established indirectly via trust in these servers.

-2. Scalability: Because users don't interact directly with service servers for authentication (but go through TGS instead), the system is more scalable.
+2. Scalability: Because users don't interact directly with service servers for authentication (but go through TGS instead), **the system is more scalable**.
 Each service doesn’t need to implement its authentication logic; it just needs to be able to decrypt a message from the TGS.